 About the firm

 Fee Langstone is a specialist insurance and commercial litigation practice consisting of seven partners and approximately thirty staff.
 We act for most of the country’s major insurers and many overseas insurers.

 As insurance lawyers we provide advice on insurance generally: policy interpretation, drafting policy wordings, acting for insurers in insurance disputes and so forth.
-However, a significant part of our practice is commercial litigation.
+However a significant part of our practice is commercial litigation.
 In this regard, we are engaged by our insurer clients to act for their insured customers – usually professionals or companies – who are involved in civil disputes or professional disciplinary matters.
-These types of claims can be against lawyers, accountants, construction professionals, financial advisors, and other professionals.
+These types of claims can be against lawyers, accountants, construction professionals, financial advisors and other professionals.
 We also act for insured entities who are being investigated or prosecuted under various statutory bodies such as Worksafe, the Commerce Commission, and the Resource Management Act.

 The lawyers at Fee Langstone have acted in some of New Zealand’s most complex cases.
-Our lawyers regularly attend Court, mediation, and other dispute resolution forums.
+Our lawyers regularly attend Court, mediation and other dispute resolution forums.

-As litigation and dispute resolution lawyers, we are pragmatic, and resolution focussed.
+As litigation and dispute resolution lawyers, we are pragmatic and resolution-focussed.
 Our aim is to cut through the complexity and get to commercial clarity as quickly and cost effectively as possible.

 We are ranked in The Legal 500 Asia-Pacific as a Tier 1 firm for Insurance and Tier 3 for Dispute Resolution.
-All our partners are recommended lawyers in the Legal 500, with Philippa Fee and Craig Langstone both being recognised in the Hall of Fame and Pauline Davies and Cecily Brick named as leading individuals.
+All of our partners are recommended lawyers in the Legal 500, with Philippa Fee and Craig Langstone both being recognised in the Hall of Fame and Pauline Davies and Cecily Brick named as leading individuals.
 In Chambers Asia-Pacific we are ranked in Band 1 for Insurance.